727800350/note/cs/git.md

 The modifications stashed away by this command can be

-- listed with `git stash list`,
+- listed with `git stash list`
 - inspected with `git stash show`
-- restored (potentially on top of a different commit) with `git stash apply`.
+- restored (potentially on top of a different commit) with `git stash apply`

 Calling git stash without any arguments is equivalent to `git stash save`.
 A stash is by default listed as "WIP on branchname …", but you can give a more descriptive message on the command line when you create one.